ASTIER DE VILLATTE

 The packaging is printed in letter-press and type-set by the last Master Printer in Paris.

-Each box contains 125 sticks with a burn time of approximately 30 minutes per stick.
+Contains 125 sticks with a burn time of approximately 30 minutes per stick.